Vitamin K

 Vitamin K2 exists in different forms, each of which has a different level of efficacy.
 Vitamin K2 MK-7 is today considered by far the most effective form of K2.
 Since vitamin molecules take different chemical forms (the so-called cis-trans isomers of vitamin K2), there are enormous differences even between different vitamin K2 MK-7 active substances.
 It is believed that only the trans forms can be utilised by the body.

-Original K2VITAL® vitamin K2 from Norway is one of the few commercial supplements that consists of 100% highly effective all-trans MK-7, guaranteed by Norwegian laboratory testing.
+Our original K2VITAL® vitamin K2 is one of the few commercial supplements that consists of 100% highly effective all-trans MK-7, guaranteed by Norwegian laboratory testing.

-Vitamin D and vitamin K2 are cofactors in the regulation of calcium metabolism.
-Together, the two vitamins control the formation and breakdown of bone cells and important transport molecules that ensure the correct utilisation of calcium.
+Vitamin K2 is the most important cofactor of vitamin D in the regulation of calcium metabolism.
+Together, the two vitamins control bone-building as well as breaking down cells and important transport molecules that ensure the correct utilisation of calcium.